Meet the program directors, faculty instructors and staff for the Community Hospital South Osteopathic Family Medicine Residency program.

 Dr. Abratigue’s educational/clinical interests revolve around acute disease and symptom management.
 He enjoys employing a multidisciplinary approach, including help from social workers, other physicians, nursing and therapists to tackle the multifaceted problems patients face.

-Dr. Abratigue spends his free time with his wife, daughter, extended family and friends.
+Dr. Abratigue spends his free time with his wife, daughter, extended family, and friends.
 He loves a good brunch, catching up with family/friends and cheering for the Colts.
-He also enjoys light calisthenics, which usually is a stroll with his girls on a sunny day.
+He also enjoys light calisthenics, a stroll with his girls on a sunny day.

 Assistant Director